Kraken VS Bittrex: Crypto Exchange Comparison

 To determine your fee, Kraken takes look at your trading volume over the last 30 days and whether you’re a maker or a taker.
 The platform offers lower fees for those who bring liquidity, i.e. the makers.

-Kraken charges deposits made with fiat through wire transfers: EUR international wire transfer has a 5€ fee, domestic wire transfers in USD have a $5 fee and $10 with SWIFT International wire transfer.
+Kraken charges deposits made with fiat through wire transfers: EUR international wire transfer has a 5€ fee, domestic wire transfers in USD have a $5 fee, and $10 with SWIFT International wire transfer.
 The withdrawal fees are slightly higher.
+You can link your bank account and make a deposit via debit card as well.

 Bittrex, on the other hand, has an even simpler and inexpensive fee system.
 The platform charges a fee of 0.25% of the trade amount for each trade.
 This means that regardless of the number of coins involved in your trade, the fee will stay the same.

-The interfaces of both platforms have a bit of a learning curve to them but at the same time offer simplified trading options for beginners.
+The interfaces of both platforms have a bit of a learning curve to them but at the same time offer simplified trading features for beginners.

 We really like how the website layout has been put together and organized into a clutter-free space with the essential information just a click away.
 While the technical jargon can be off-putting at times, it’s perfect for long-term traders who can benefit from the statistics, volumes, and charts available.